neovintage/rails-style-guide/README.md

     # very bad
     match ':controller(/:action(/:id(.:format)))'
     ```
+* Never use match.
+Use an http verb instead.

+   # example needed

 ## Controllers

 * Keep the controllers skinny - they should only retrieve data for the
   view layer and shouldn't contain any business logic (all the
   business logic should naturally reside in the model).
-* Each controller action should (ideally) invoke only one method other
+* Each controller action should (ideally) invoke only one or two methods other
   than an initial find or new.
 * Share no more than two instance variables between a controller and a view.
+  Consider creating a ViewModel if you need many instance variables.

+  ###
+    # TODO - Show an example of how to create a View Model from our code
+    @offer_view = BuyerOfferShowView.new(@buyer)

+    app/view_models/buyer_offer_view.rb
+  ###

+## View Models

+   # TODO - Need some rules.
+Exploring still.
+Consider Backbone.js as
+     example.

 ## Models